TortoiseWolfe/rn_Turtorial_Outline/zzz.md

     setLocalError("");
     await signUp(email, password);
-    // if signUp is successful, user is set by onAuthStateChange }
+    // If signUp is successful, user is set automatically }

   return (